luanlcampos/fragments/README.md

 An API that will handle the upload and management of files into a cloud storage.

-The UI repo can be found [here](https://github.com/luanlcampos/fragments-ui)
+The fragments-ui code can be found [here](https://github.com/luanlcampos/fragments-ui)

 # Getting started